-Video Games Tax Relief has been available to UK games companies since April 2014 and applications have grown each year.
+VGTR has been available to UK games companies since April 2014.
+It has powered growth in our sector.
 According to statistics released by HMRC in 2022, since VGTR was introduced in 2014, companies have made claims for 1,940 games, with UK expenditure of £5.1 billion.
-In the year ending March 2022, £197 million of VGTR was paid in response to 330 claims, representing 580 games.
-A total of £830 million has been paid since the relief was introduced.
+A total of £830 million has been paid since the Relief was introduced.
+Research published by TIGA shows that between 2014 and 2023, headcount in the UK video games development sector has increased at an annual average rate of 9 per cent.
+VGTR has boosted investment, employment, economic growth and exports.

 “I was very impressed by the case that you made in relation to tax breaks for computer games and I pressed this point again when I wrote to the Chancellor of the Exchequer about the budget…I…congratulate you and TIGA on being such a driving force in achieving it [Video Game Tax Relief].”